-In this document, Junior Achievement programs are correlated to the Oklahoma Social Studies and Personal Finance Standards and the Oklahoma Employability Skills rubric as well as the Common Core State Standards in English/ Language Arts and Mathematics.
+In this document, Junior Achievement programs are correlated to the Oklahoma Academic Standards for Social Studies and Financial Literacy as well as Oklahoma Employability Skills.
+In addition the Common Core State Standards in English/ Language Arts and Mathematics are included when applicable.
 Alternate delivery methods, such as student self-guided, cover the same learning objectives for social studies standards and the JA Pathway Competencies.
 However, the varied implementation models may cause slight variation in English Language Arts and Mathematics correlations.

-JA Middle Grades Programs
+JA Middle Grades Classroom Learning Experiences